Test suites

 Deploying test suites during development: When deploying test suites to a development test bed instance, the fastest way is to use the test bed’s REST API.
 You can find instructions here on enabling the API and creating a script to automate its use.

-Uploading a test suite to the GITB software has the following results:
+Deploying a test suite has the following results:

 If it doesn’t previously exist, the test suite is recorded along with its test cases and linked to the appropriate specification actors.